lurume84/bling-wrt/webserver.md

 This service is not mandatory unless you want to run [Bling Viewer](https://github.com/lurume84/bling-viewer) or expose information related with the Sync Module in a web server accessible in your intranet.
 This is very interesting for IFTTT and many other ideas.

 There is a webserver already installed but disabled by default.
 Happens the same as with the SSH Server, any person connected to your wifi could access the webserver.
 We cannot avoid an access but at least we can encrypt them using certificates.
-If you plan to use Bling viewer that project will take care of the access because of its login.
+If you plan to use Bling viewer that project will take care of the access because of its login so both cases are covered.

 1. Execute following command to remove HTTP so HTTPS is the only server available: